Steenrod squares on Intersection cohomology and a conjecture of M. Goresky and W. Pardon: Pseudomanifolds with isolated singularities

 \section{Pseudomanifolds with isolated singularities}

-In this section, we determine Steenrod squares on pseudomanifolds with isolated singularities.
+In this section, we determine Steenrod squares on the intersection cohomology of pseudomanifolds with isolated singularities.
 In this case, if the pseudomanifold is of dimension~$n$, the perversity $\ov{p}$ is determined by one number, $\ov{p}(n)$.
-Recall now that the intersection cohomology of a cone $cY$ on a space $Y$ is given by $H^r_{\ov{p}}(cY)= H^r(Y)$, if $r\leq \ov{p}(n)$ and 0 otherwise.
+Recall now that the intersection cohomology of a cone $cY$ on a space $Y$ is given by $H^r_{\TW,\ov{p}}(cY)= H^r(Y)$, if $r\leq \ov{p}(n)$ and 0 otherwise.